-Consistent - The proposed ordinance will not affect the load on public facilities and infrastructure.
+Consistent - The proposed ordinance will not affect the load on public facilities and infrastructure as the maximum floor area ratio (FAR) is not modified.

 5. Whether existing district boundaries are illogically drawn in relation to existing conditions on the property proposed for change.